 Members of the Council have direct control over the Council's financial and operating policies.
 The total of members' allowances paid in 2019/20 is shown in Note 28.
-During 2019/20 there were no related party transactions declared by Councillors.
-In 2019/20 all contracts were entered into in full compliance with the Council's standing orders.
-Details of all members' transactions are recorded in the Register of Members' Interests, open to public inspection on the Council's website.
+Details of all members' transactions are recorded in the Register of Members' Interest, open to public inspection on the Council's website.